tml/badger/README.md

 browser.

-The Party: An Anology in Plain English
+The Party: An Analogy in Plain English
 ======================================

 Bob wants to throw a party.
 At his party, Bob wants everyone to wear a unique